 A good example of this are the adult ad networks.

-The porn industry is gigantic, especially online, and it has a large number of ad networks specifically designed for it.
+The adult industry is gigantic, especially online, and it has a large number of ad networks specifically designed for it.

 Ad Network’s Size